 IMSD Graduate Fellows

 The IMSD Graduate Fellows Program is a two-year student-centered, student-informed program aimed at fostering a supportive, strong community of graduate scholars who will thrive in graduate school and be exceptionally well prepared to become research leaders.
 Fellows will have an integral role in further diversifying the sciences nationally and at Berkeley through mentoring and outreach.
 Each year up to 3 new graduate students will be selected.
-2013 Fellows will have one guaranteed year of support (September 1, 2013 - August 31, 2014).
-The second year is contingent on a pending grant renewal.

 Financial benefits of the IMSD Graduate Fellows Program include: